-The Vermont Adult Tobacco Survey is a telephone survey of Vermont adults (18+).
+The Vermont Adult Tobacco Survey is a survey of Vermont adults (18+).
 The data are used to help evaluate the effectiveness of Vermont Tobacco Control Program efforts to reduce smoking and increase awareness and knowledge of smoking-related issues.

 The Vermont Adult Tobacco Survey provides outcome data on several key tobacco measures, including initiation of tobacco use, secondhand smoke exposure, awareness and utilization of cessation services, risk perception and social influences, and tobacco-related disparities.